imkemayer/cours-IA-SHS-2021/README.md

 # AI & SHS

 This repository gathers the slides for the courses AI & Humanities (Winter 2021) given to Master students majoring in social science (from [École des Chartes](http://www.chartes.psl.eu/) and [EHESS](https://www.ehess.fr/fr)).
+These slides are made in R markdown format.
 Slides preview can be found [here](https://benedictecolnet.github.io/teaching/).

 🙏 *Credits for this class*: